micro/services/README.md

 ## Overview

 Micro services provide the fundamental building blocks for any products, apps or services.
-They can be used in isolation or combined to create a powerful distributed system.
+They can be used in isolation or combined to create powerful distributed systems.
 The services are intended to be consumed by each other using RPC and from the external world through a Micro API.

 ## Services